evennia/evennia/docs/source/Howtos/Tutorial-Building-a-Train.md

-# Tutorial Vehicles
+# Building a train that moves

+> TODO: This should be updated for latest Evennia use.

-This tutorial explains how you can create vehicles that can move around in your world.
-The tutorial will explain how to create a train, but this can be equally applied to create other kind of vehicles (cars, planes, boats, spaceships, submarines, ...).
+Vehicles are things that you can enter and then move around in your game world.
+Here we'll explain how to create a train, but this can be equally applied to create other kind of vehicles

-## How it works
+(cars, planes, boats, spaceships, submarines, ...).

 Objects in Evennia have an interesting property: you can put any object inside another object.
 This is most obvious in rooms: a room in Evennia is just like any other game object (except rooms tend to not themselves be inside anything else).

 Our train will be similar: it will be an object that other objects can get inside.
 We then simply move the Train, which brings along everyone inside it.